mspnp/go-batcher/README.md

 ### Changing Capacity

 The SharedResource rate limiter supports changing capacity after Start().
 You can call `SetSharedCapacity(newcap)` and `SetReservedCapacity(newcap)`.
-If you change SharedCapacity, to a higher value than previously seen, realize it will need to provision blobs (per SharedCapacity divided by Factor) before it can return to its normal cycle of procuring partitions for capacity.
+If you change SharedCapacity, to a higher value than previously seen, realize it will need to provision partitions again.
+For AzureBlobLeaseManager, it will need to provision blobs (per SharedCapacity divided by Factor) before it can return to its normal cycle of procuring partitions for capacity.

 ## Determining Cost